Kelvinskell/CloudApp/README.md

      - This service can only be accessed through the admin page in the Presentation layer - hence, access is restricted only to Admins.
    - **provision-instance service:** This service provisons **EC2 instances**.
      - It will provision an **Ec2 instance** complete with all necessary installations and configurations.
-     - It reads configuration instructions from a NOSQL Database in the Data Tier and provisions the instance accoridng to specified configurations.
+     - It reads configuration instructions from the database in the Data Tier and provisions the instance accoridng to specified configurations.
      - Instance details and user-details will be uploaded to a designated **S3 bucket** where they will be analysed by another service.
      - It will also send an SNS Email notification to the Admin, about instance creation.
    - **view-stats service:** This service provides a dashboard for admins to view and analyse application state.